mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

         - Also triage tickets in the backlog
 2. Release Manager:
     - Post this checklist in [Release Checklist](https://community.mattermost.com/core/channels/release-checklist) channel
-    - Follow that feature PR reviews are prioritized and post a list of outstanding feature PRs in the [Release: Self-Managed](https://community.mattermost.com/core/channels/release-discussion) channel as needed
     - Prior to the cut to Self-Managed, the Release manager reviews new feature flags and provides a report to the PM/QA team for their review.
 Essentially a feature will be included in a Self-Managed release once the feature flag has been removed.
          - Discuss turning off feature flags if severe bugs found
     - Confirm with PMs that each Enterprise feature is in the correct [pricing SKU](https://about.mattermost.com/pricing/)
     - Review any features that are currently in beta and confirm with PMs if there are any to be promoted
-    - Confirm with PMs that all features are behind a feature flag and that all config settings and new features have diagnostics
     - Review the Jira tickets remaining in the current release fix version and push those that won't make it to the next fix version
     - After mobile release branch is cut, ask dev to cut an RN build
     - Queue a list of MVP candidates in alphabetical order to the MVP Discussion channel [See example](https://community.mattermost.com/core/pl/3its7ifbw7dh58obpasdszf1mr)